The EDPS is the EU’s independent data protection authority.

 - The EDPS does not handle cases of general maladministration; those should be addressed to the European Ombudsman.

-- The EDPS has no supervisory powers for handling complaints on the processing of personal information by national, regional or local authorities, private companies or organisations, or not-for-profit organisations.
+- The EDPS has no supervisory powers for handling complaints about the processing of personal information by national, regional or local public authorities, private companies or organisations, or not-for-profit organisations.

 If, for example: